sharetribe/flex-docs/src/docs/cookbook-events/like-feature/index.md

 ##### Step 5: Add the component to the render method

-We've created the new component SectionLikes.js but it still needs to be included in the render method of SectionHeading.js:
+We've created the new component _SectionLikes.js_ but it still needs to be included in the render method of _SectionHeading.js_:

 ```diff
   return (